 Fire related legislation contains both duties and powers.
-Duties are actions or activities which must be carried out to comply with the law whereas powers are actions or activities that may be carried out and the Act gives legal authority to do so.
+Duties are actions or activities which must be carried out to comply with the law whereas powers are actions or activities that may be carried out and that the relevant Act gives legal authority to do so.